|Date of Birth||May 10, 1889|

 photographs of ships: Public Domain

-newspaper clipping: Winnipeg Free Press
+newspaper clippings: Winnipeg Free Press